jasandoval1/windev_training/introduction/README.md

 This module provides a brief introduction to the Windows programming environment, often by way of contrast with the *NIX programming environment with which most developers possess a greater degree of experience.

-### Learning Objectives
+### Key Concepts

-- Identify major similarities and differences between the Win32 API and the API utilized when developing on *NIX systems (typically C Runtime routines)
+- Major similarities and differences between the Win32 API and the API utilized when developing on *NIX systems (typically C Runtime routines)
-- Review Windows data types and non-intuitive type definitions (e.g. `typdef int BOOL`)
+- Windows data types and non-intuitive type definitions (e.g. `typdef int BOOL`)
-- Become familiar with Microsoft Developer Network (MSDN) online documentation
+- Microsoft Developer Network (MSDN) online documentation

 ### Reading Material